Crunch-io/ta-da/content/dev/features/new-grouped-bar-plots.md

 date = "2024-03-18T10:01:58Z"
 publishdate = "2024-03-18T10:01:58Z"
 draft = false
-title = "Bringing the Enhanced Bar Plot capabilities to Grouped Bar plots" news_description = "With this update, our Grouped Bar Plots will enhance the way you visualize and interpret your survey data.
+title = "Bringing the Enhanced Bar Plot capabilities to Grouped Bar Plots" news_description = "With this update, our Grouped Bar Plots will enhance the way you visualize and interpret your survey data.
 They have been redesigned with a cleaner layout, more easily readable text, and now feature the display of confidence intervals.
 Click here to learn more." description = "With this update, our Grouped Bar Plots will enhance the way you visualize and interpret your survey data.
 They have been redesigned with a cleaner layout, more easily readable text, and now feature the display of confidence intervals." weight = 20